kodekloudhub/community-faq/docs/linux-distro.md

 * Kali (mentioned above)
 * Raspbian - Raspberry PI computers.

+### Special Mention - Alpine

+[Alpine](https://www.alpinelinux.org/) is a distro that's favored by people building Docker images, due to its extremely small size.
+The entire distribution is about 5 megabytes because it is cut down to just a shell and the basic command line tools, though many popular packages are ported to its package repository, which is accessed using the `apk` command.
+This minimalist distro also reduces the attack surface as less software available in a container means less that an attacker can do.
+See also the [note about containers](#a-note-about-containers) below.

 ### Others

 There are literally hundreds of Linux distributions!
 However, if you create a piece of software that is a statically linked native code binary (which can be done using languages like golang or C/C++), then that software will run on any of these distros without modification, as long as that distro is on the same CPU architecture that your program was built on.